 The trick to flavorful and moist pork tenderloin is to sear the pork before roasting.
-In our recipe, the pork is seared and then is roasted on top a bed of apples and onions.
+In our recipe, the pork is seared and then is baked on top a bed of apples and onions.
 Most often, you will find that pork tenderloins are sold in packages with two tenderloins.
 One tenderloin should generously serve 2 people and most likely serve 3.
 One note, “pork tenderloins” and “pork loin” are two different cuts of meat.
 Pork tenderloins are much thinner and take less time to cook.

 2 pork tenderloins (about 1 1/2-pounds each)